brianhodges/nodejs-generatebtc/README.md

-# Generate Bitcoin Addresses (NodeJS)
+# Generate Bitcoin Addresses w/ QR Codes (NodeJS)
 Just a project more for myself to refer back to when working on future Bitcoin projects.
-Generates BTC addresses.
+Generates BTC addresses and their corresponding QR Codes.

 # Setup
 *To Run:*